chalk-ai/chalk-pre-commit/README.md

 ## Usage

-In the root of your repository, create a `.pre-commit-config.yaml` file containing:
+First, in the root of your repository, create a `.pre-commit-config.yaml` file containing:

 ```
 - repo: https://github.com/chalk-ai/chalk-pre-commit